trpc-group/trpc-cpp/docs/en/basic_tutorial.md

 For what the `package` defintion means in both proto files, we disscuss at [terminology](https://github.com/trpc-group/trpc/blob/main/docs/en/terminology.md).
 In conclusion, we suggest the three-part formula `trpc.{app}.{server}`.
 Here, `{app}` is demo, and `{server}` is `forward`.

-Under `trpc-cpp-quickstart` and execute `tree .`, you will see below file structure:
+Under `trpc-cpp-tutorial` and execute `tree .`, you will see below file structure:

 ```shell
 .